xamanyy/xamanyy/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Aman</h1>
-<h3 align="center">I do Design and Web Devlopment work.I really enjoy learning new Programming languages and frameworks like React Js and Java, as well as Blockchain development.I love to solve coding problems on the  plaftforms like LeetCode and GFG.</h3>
+<h3 align="center">I do Design and Web Development work.
+I enjoy learning new programming languages ​​and frameworks such as ReactJs and Java, as well as Blockchain development.
+I like solving coding problems on platforms like LeetCode and GFG.</h3>

 ## 🙋‍♂️ About Me